 Your exact role within the hospital or clinic will be determined by your level of medical experience as well as by the enthusiasm and effort which you show to the local staff.
 Pre-university interns usually start by observing the doctors and nurses.
 You may find more practical opportunities arise once you get to know the local staff and if you can demonstrate a good understanding of local medical conditions.

 The role of interns who already have some medical experience also varies and it is important to build up trust and a good relationship with the local doctors.

 Facilities within the hospitals and clinics are basic and treatments are sometimes not of the standard we would expect in North America.
 You should be prepared to see some shocking cases, and try not to get emotionally involved with the patients.

 Your working hours will usually be decided on a weekly basis and most volunteers work from Monday to Friday and have the weekends free.

-Projects Abroad also organizes regular medical outreach work and workshops for our medical interns in both Dar es Salaam and Arusha.
+Projects Abroad also organizes regular medical outreach work and workshops for our medical interns in both Moshi and Arusha.
 This will give you a greater understanding of the medical system in Tanzania.

 Interns carry out outreach work in local disadvantaged communities providing healthcare services that would not otherwise be available.
 This provides you with the opportunity to carry out vital work in a community based environment.